DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

    - Mechanic: As a Minor Action, you make a contested Detection check vs. the target's Bluffing.
 On a Success, you learn one Vulnerability and on Critical Success you learn all Vulnerabilities.
    - Type: Minor
       - XP Cost: 1
    - Prereq Level: 2
    - Tags: Difficulty Prediction

+- Name: Pack Tactics
+   - Description: When an enemy is outnumbered, you know just how to take advantage..
+   - Mechanic: When an enemy is next to one or more of your allies, you may expend a Minor Action to grant yourself Upper Hand (+1) on your next attack for each ally in their space.
+If allies or targets move before you attack, this bonus is adjusted accordingly.
+   - Type: Minor
+      - XP Cost: 2
+      - FP Cost: 1
+   - Prereq Level: 2
+   - Tags: Difficulty Prediction